paul-brtd/FatesList/README.md

 BTW please add your bots there if you want to support us

+The below deply guide is for Fates List Developers only!

 **How to deploy**

 1. Buy a domain (You will need a domain that can be added to Cloudflare in order to use Fates List.
 We use namecheap for this)

 2. Add the domain to Cloudflare (see [this](https://support.cloudflare.com/hc/en-us/articles/201720164-Creating-a-Cloudflare-account-and-adding-a-website)).
 Our whole website requires Cloudflare as the DNS in order to work.

-3. Buy a Linux VPS (You need a Linux VPS or a Linux home server with a public ip with port 443 open)
+3. Buy a Linux VPS (You need a Linux VPS or a Linux home server with a public ip with port 443 open).
+Install python3.10 or newer (currently only alpha is released, so use that or compile python from github)

  4a) In Cloudflare, create a record (A/CNAME) called @ that points to your VPS ip/hostname